phredreeq/CodeAlpha_PhishingAwarenessTaining/README.md

 This project is a phishing awareness training package built for CodeAlpha's Cybersecurity Internship.
 It teaches non-technical and technical audiences alike how to recognize phishing emails and fake websites, understand the social engineering tactics attackers rely on, and apply concrete best practices to avoid falling victim.
 The training is delivered in two formats: a 15-slide presentation and a self-contained interactive web module with a hands-on "Spot the Phish" exercise and a 10-question knowledge-check quiz.

 ## Why This Matters
-Phishing is a form of social engineering — it targets people, not systems.
-Verizon's 2025 Data Breach Investigations Report found that 68% of breaches involved a human element, most often a phishing email.
-This training's goal is to reduce that risk by teaching recognizable, memorable patterns rather than abstract rules.
+Phishing is a form of social engineering; it targets people, not systems.
+This training's goal is to reduce the risk of being a victim by teaching recognizable and memorable patterns rather than abstract rules.

 ## Project Files
 - `Phishing_Awareness_Training.pptx` — 15-slide presentation covering all training content